rowancallahan/cfRNA-seq-pipeline/README.md

 $ mkdir raw
 ```

-Symbollically link the fastq files of your samples to the wdir/samples/raw directory using a simple bash script loop in your terminal.
+Symbollically link the fastq files of your samples to the `wdir/samples/raw` directory using a bash script loop in your terminal.

 ```
 $ ls -1 /path/to/data/LIB*R1*fastq | while read fastq; do